 Pictured Recipe: Roasted Pistachio-Crusted Salmon with Broccoli

-All nuts can be included in a healthy weight loss diet.
+All nuts can be included in a healthy weight-loss diet.
 They're satiating and satisfying thanks to their healthy fat, fiber and protein content.
-The key is portion control, as a serving of nuts (about ¼ cup) ranges between 160-200 calories.
-Pistachios are one of the lowest calorie nuts, coming in at 160 calories per serving.
+The key is portion control, as a serving of nuts (about ¼ cup) ranges between 160 and 200 calories.
+Pistachios are one of the lowest-calorie nuts, coming in at 160 calories per serving.
 In addition to being delicious, pistachios come with a slew of health perks.
 Studies suggest these pretty green nuts can be protective against type 2 diabetes, promote a healthy gut and improve cholesterol levels.
 And eating them two or more times per week may reduce the risk for future weight gain.
-We suggest buying pistachios in shells – shelling them as you snack is a simple way to promote mindful eating!
+We suggest buying pistachios in shells—shelling them as you snack is a simple way to promote mindful eating!